What Is Childhood Insomnia

 - Lower quality of life

-As said, the important point to keep in mind with these symptoms is context: are the symptoms causes by sleep deprivation or are they due to normal childhood development.
+As said, the important point to keep in mind with these symptoms is context: are the symptoms caused by sleep deprivation or are they due to normal childhood development.

 Treatments for Childhood Insomnia

 Treatments for childhood insomnia will vary a lot depending on the age of the child and the causes for their symptoms.
-We can break down these treatments into several categories:
+There are three different categories in which to organize possible causes of childhood insomnia:

 - Insomnia as a result of normal development